Clinically Proven Ear Wax Removal: Microsuction vs Ear Candling

-- Hot wax burns to the face, ear canal and eardrum.
+- Painful burns from hot wax to the face, ear canal, and eardrum.

 - Perforation of the eardrum.

 Don’t put your hearing at risk.
-Microsuction is an effective treatment, administered by trained professionals.
+Opt for microsuction, a clinically proven treatment administered by trained professional Ear Nurses.

 FEES & Charges